Skip To Content

 In-home display

-Why take a manual smart meter reading?
+When would a manual smart meter reading be needed?

-4. Or you may need to take a meter reading if you have switched supplier and have a SMETS1 meter.
+• You may need to take a meter reading if you have switched supplier and have a SMETS1 meter.

 How to read your gas smart meter